March 26, 2026

 Meetings are an essential part of working together; bad meetings aren’t.

-The Harvard Business Review recently discussed just how excruciating a calendar full of boring meetings can be, and they don’t appear to be trending down anytime soon.
-Research by Zippia found approximately 55 million meetings take place each week in the United States alone.
-That means more than 1 billion meetings every year.
-The same research found that attendees consider a staggering 71% of those meetings unproductive, and it doesn’t stop there.
+The Harvard Business Review recently discussed how excruciating a calendar full of boring meetings can be, and the problem isn't going away anytime soon.
+Zippia's research found that 55 million meetings happen each week in the United States alone.
+That translates to more than 1 billion meetings annually, and according to the same research, attendees consider 71% of those meetings unproductive.

 • Zippia's research found that 65% of employees said meetings kept them from completing their own work.